Amygdala hijack: Definition

-Non distressing hijacks
+Non-distressing hijack

 Goleman points out that "not all limbic hijackings are distressing.
 When a joke strikes someone as so uproarious that their laughter is almost explosive, that, too, is a limbic response.
 It is at work also in moments of intense joy."

 He also cites the case of a man strolling by a canal when he saw a girl staring petrified at the water. "[B]efore he knew quite why, he had jumped into the water—in his coat and tie.
 Only once he was in the water did he realize that the girl was staring in shock at a toddler who had fallen in—whom he was able to rescue."

-Creative hijacks

-Links between Creativity and mental health have been extensively discussed and studied by psychologists and other researchers for centuries.
-Parallels can be drawn to connect creativity to major mental disorders including bipolar disorder, schizophrenia, major depressive disorder, anxiety disorder, OCD and ADHD.
-For example, studies have demonstrated correlations between creative occupations and people living with mental illness.
-There are cases that support the idea that mental illness can aid in creativity, but it is also generally agreed that mental illness does not have to be present for creativity to exist.

 Emotional relearning

 Joseph E. LeDoux was positive about the possibility of learning to control the amygdala's hair-trigger role in emotional outbursts.
 "Once your emotional system learns something, it seems you never let it go.
 What therapy does is teach you how to control it—it teaches your neocortex how to inhibit your amygdala.
 The propensity to act is suppressed, while your basic emotion about it remains in a subdued form."